Broadband Terms and Conditions

 - If you opted to pay by credit card you are agreeing to continuous authority to charge the card we hold on file (securely) until the service or contract is terminated

 - If an engineer visit is required and agreed with by us after trying all other possible failure points, we will instruct an Openreach engineer to visit.
 If no fault is found (or missed appointment/abortive visit), we will pass on their charges, currently £115 plus VAT per visit.
 We will contest any charges on your behalf if we feel the fault does lie with Openreach (Openreach is the part of BT that deals with all ISP’s and owns/maintains the “last mile” connection from your house to the exchange).
 Appointments can be cancelled up to 1.30pm on the day before the visit (or will be charged as an aborted visit).
 Prior to arranging an Engineer Visit, you will be required to confirm verbally and by email that you accept this.

 - If you move house we need as much notice as possible to ensure continuation of your broadband.
 At least 21 days if possible.
-There may be new activation fees for your new property and cease fees for your old property (these are charge at our BT cost prices)
+There may be new activation fees for your new property and cease fees for your old property (these are charged at our Openreach cost prices – see item 12 below)

-- Should you wish to migrate to another provider please contact us for a migration code, which we will issue with 24hours normally.
-We require 1 full month notice of migration and the migration code lasts for 30 days.
+- Should you wish to migrate to another provider please let us know so we can co-operate fully.
+We require 1 full month notice of migration.
 You will not be charged any additional full months after you have migrated.
 It is possible to ensure you are not charged more than you should for a migration away from us but we do need at least 14 days notice of your transfer date.
-We'll be happy to work with you to minimise your costs.
+We’ll be happy to work with you to minimise your costs.